p. Provisions, contingent liabilities and contingent assets

 (a) Gratuity

 The Company has subscribed to a group gratuity scheme of Life Insurance Corporation of India (LIC).
-Under the said policy, the eligible employees are entitled for gratuity upon their resignation, retirement or in the event of death in lumpsum after deduction of necessary taxes up to a maximum limit of H 2.
+Under the said policy, the eligible employees are entitled for gratuity upon their resignation, retirement or in the event of death in lumpsum after deduction of necessary taxes up to a maximum limit of ?2.
 Liabilities in respect of the Gratuity Plan are determined by an actuarial valuation, based upon which the Company makes contributions to the Gratuity Fund.
 The defined benefit plans expose the Company to actuarial risk, interest rate risk and investment risk etc.

 Interest Rate Risk: The plan exposes the Company to the risk of fall in interest rates.
 A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of liability.

 Liquidity Risk: This is the risk that the Company is not able to meet the short-term gratuity payouts.
 This may arise due to non availability of enough cash/cash equivalent to meet the liabilities or holding of illiquid assets not being sold in time.
-Investment Risk: The probability or likelihood of occurrence of losses relative to the expected return on any particular investment.

 The discount rate indicated above reflects the estimated timing and currency of benefit payments.
 It is based on the yields/rates available on applicable bonds on the current valuation date.